Plan your travel

 For travelling on local public transportation (bus), you need a OV chipkaart.
 You can get a disposable card, valid for a short period of time, at the desk at Schiphol Airport and in various locations around Delft.
 If you plan to use public transportation throughout your stay in the Netherlands, you should consider getting an OV chipkaart.

 You will need a valid passport and/or a proof of identity (EU citizens) in order to visit the Netherlands.
 You are required by law to carry your proof of identity with you at all times in the Netherlands.
 This means that everyone aged 14 and over has to produce a valid identity document if asked to do so by the police.

 Schengen Visitor Visa

-If you would like a letter of support for your visa from the conference organizers, we will be able to issue one only once you are fully registered for the conference and have paid applicable registration fee.
+If you require a letter of support for your visa application, conference organizers will be able to issue one once you are fully registered for the conference and have paid applicable registration fee.
 If you have any questions about travel to Delft, please contact us at email@example.com.